 But Mettan does not stop there, however.
 He goes one step further at looks at the history of the various russophobias (plural).

-Mettan speaks of the “soft power” (in English) of religion in the VIIIth century and compares the position of the Holy Roman Empire of the German Nation against the “Byzantine Empire” to the NATO stance against Russia today.
+Mettan speaks of the “soft power” (in English) of religion in the VIIIHoly Roman Empire of the German Nation against the “Byzantine Empire” to the NATO stance against Russia today.
 And while this kind of insight will definitely earn Mettan many sneers, he is absolutely correct: as soon as the Frankish controlled Papacy broke away from the rest of the Christian world it became obsessed with subjugating, converting and destroying the Orthodox world.
-You cannot understand modern Russia and her position in the world unless you understand the 1000 year old Papist hatred for the original Christian world.
+You cannot understand modern Russia and her position in the world unless you understand the 1000 year old Papist hatred for the original Christian world.century and compares the position of the

 Logically, Mettan begins by analyzing the cultural and philosophical roots of this earliest form of proto-russophobia, the Papist hatred for the original Christian world, but he soon switches to more recent forms of russophobia.
 They are the French russophobia, the English russophobia, the German russophobia and the American russophobia.
 Each of these empires hated Russia, much for the same reasons, but also in a different way and for unique reasons.
 And Mettan therefore logically concludes that the current American russophobia is really a combination of the other European russophobias.

 But here I have to mention the biggest failure of Mettan’s otherwise absolutely magnificent book: Mettan completely overlooks one of the most formidable and, indeed, vicious russophobias out there: the Jewish russophobia.